 Just align with industry norms.

-5. Fill the Services Section Completely
+5. Fully Optimize the Services Section

 Every service you add becomes an internal keyword trigger.